gshipley/enterprise_training/EnterpriseManual.md

 If either program is not available from the command line, please add them to your PATH environment variable.

 With Ruby and Git correctly installed, you can now use the RubyGems package manager to install the OpenShift Enterprise client tools.
-From a command line, run:
+From a command line, run the following command:

 	$ sudo gem install rhc